mfsjr/manifold-dx/README.md

    ![alt text](./docs/api_autocomplete.png)

+   Manifold-dx takes the approach that type and structure should be used to manage state.

    *The net result is that when you define your state with TypeScript, you've already defined all the actions that can be performed: insert, update or delete on any property, which is uniquely identifiable within the state graph.